How do dogs see color on tv, and what does it mean?

 What the Results Showed

-In order to study this topic, the scientists showed dogs four colors – yellow, blue, green, and red – at different brightness levels and intensities.
+In order to study how do dogs see color on TV, the scientists showed dogs four colors – yellow, blue, green, and red – at different brightness levels and intensities.

 What they found was that difference in luminance levels can affect a dog’s color discrimination ability.